Nordic Fitness in Hertfordshire - providing expert instruction since 2004

 For complete beginners, other skills will also be covered (see below).

 The Skating technique (also known as Freestyle) involves a 'V'-style glide with the skis and edge motion much like ice skating or roller blading.
-The thin, lightweight skis and comfortable soft boots makes the Skating technique an easy-to-learn introduction to Nordic Cross-Country skiing.
+It is more dynamic than the Classic technique.
+The thin, lightweight skis and comfortable soft boots makes the Skating technique an easy-to-learn introduction to Cross-country skiing.

 As part of your instruction, you'll learn the following techniques: